Marc Bulger: 2005

-2006 season
+2006

 On September 10, 2006, in a game against the Denver Broncos, Bulger reached 1,000 completions faster than any quarterback in NFL history.
 Bulger achieved this in 45 games, two games less than ex-Rams QB Kurt Warner.
 Drew Bledsoe and Peyton Manning needed 48 games, and it took Dan Marino 49.

-2007 season
+2007

 On July 28, 2007, Bulger signed a six-year, $62.5 million contract extension with the Rams, making him the highest-paid player in Rams history.
 The contract included $27 million in guaranteed money and put him in a group of six quarterbacks making $10 million a year or more.
 Bulger had one year remaining on a four-year, $19.1 million contract, which would have paid him $4 million in 2007.
 In the 2007 season, Bulger was plagued with injuries through the entire season as was the entire team.
 Injuries on the offensive line took effect as he threw more interceptions than touchdowns for the first time in his career.
 He was considered one of the biggest disappointments of the season, which saw the Rams slump to 3–13.

-2008 season
+2008

 On September 23, 2008, after starting 0–3, Bulger lost his starting role to Trent Green.
 However, seven days later, new head coach Jim Haslett named Marc Bulger the starting quarterback for the rest of the season.

-On November 9, 2008 vs the Jets, Haslett replaced Bulger with Green after halftime after the Jets took a 40–0 lead in the first half, cued by four first half Rams turnovers.
+On November 9, 2008, vs the Jets, Haslett replaced Bulger with Green after halftime after the Jets took a 40–0 lead in the first half, cued by four first half Rams turnovers.

 A week later he was put back in as starting quarterback.
 His performances improved slightly as the year went on, but he still turned in another lackluster season with more interceptions than touchdowns and continuously declining completion percentages.

-2009 season
+2009

 Bulger was placed on season-ending injured reserve on December 26, 2009, as the Rams slumped to a franchise-worst 1–15 record, and a 6–42 record for the three seasons from 2007 to 2009.
 He had thrown just five touchdown passes during the 2009 season, although his statistics remained where they had been in 2007 and 2008, apart from an improved interception percentage of 2.4 percent vis-à-vis 4 percent.

 Bulger asked for, and was granted, his release by the Rams on April 5, 2010, his 33rd birthday.